© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of chapel at Manor Farm is a scheduled monument protected by Historic England under reference 1002629.
 View the official record →

-The Site of chapel at Manor Farm is a medieval ecclesiastical site located in Devon.
+The site of a chapel at Manor Farm is a scheduled ancient monument in Devon, England, representing a place of Christian worship of medieval date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002629.

 Site of chapel at Manor Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002629.